jamen/js-packages/packages/event-intercept/readme.md

 // WORLD FOO BAR
 ```

-Useful for injecting features on emitters where you want to manipulate the data before it reaches a listener.
-Like parsing JSON, logging, debugging, etc.
+Useful for injecting where you want to view/change data before it reaches listeners.
+Like parsing, logging, debugging, etc.

 ## Installation